 Answer A is wrong.
-The brake/cruise control switch is used to deactivate the system.
-The brake pedal activated switch may not disengage the system forcing the driver to use the switch on the column instead.
+The brake/cruise control switch deactivates the system.
+The brake pedal activated switch may not disengage the system, forcing the driver to use the switch on the column instead.

 Answer B is wrong.
 The cruise control main switch contains the on/off switch to activate/deactivate the cruise control system.

 Answer C is wrong.
-The resume function resumes the set speed after the brake pedal, clutch pedal, or cancel button has been pressed.
+The resume function resumes the set speed after pressing the brake pedal, clutch pedal, or cancel button.

 Answer D is correct.
 Today's cruise control systems have more than one way to deactivate the system.